JuliaGilmore/UVicScholaryProfiles/README.md

 ORDER BY ASC (?inceptiondate)
 ```
 <br>
-This query incorporates multiple layers to represent different decades of Campus Building construction (1940-2010).
-The resulting colour-coded map indicates that the most significant period of campus development occurred during the 1960s, followed by the 2000s.
+This query incorporates multiple layers to represent different decades for construction of the UVic campus (1940-2010).
+The resulting colour-coded map indicates that the most significant period of campus growth occurred during the 1960s, followed by the 2000s.
 Campus development was also more centralized around Ring Road during the 1960s.
 Building additions and extensions are not represented in this query.
 <br>
 ### What's In A Namesake?
 <br>